astronomer/docs/astro/executors.md

 ### Change the worker node type

 A Deployment using the Kubernetes executor runs worker Pods on a single `default` worker queue.
-You can change the type of worker node that this queue uses from the Cloud UI.
+You can change the type of worker that this queue uses from the Cloud UI.

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.

 2. Click the **Worker Queues** tab and then click **Edit** to edit the `default` worker queue.

-3. In the **Worker Type** list, select the type of worker node to run your Pods on.
+3. In the **Worker Type** list, select the type of worker to run your Pods on.

 4. Click **Update Queue**.